HistoryAtState/people/README.md

 # People

 A database of persons included in Office of the Historian publications and datasets.
-This application provides searchable list of all entries and an OpenRefine Reconciliation Service.
+The application provides a searchable list of all entries and an OpenRefine Reconciliation Service.

 ## Data sources